VictorGoic0/Recording-Electron-App/memory-bank/projectbrief.md

-# Project Brief: ClipCreate
+# Project Brief: ClipForge

 ## Project Overview

-ClipCreate is a desktop video editing application built in a 72-hour sprint (October 27-29, 2025) for a portfolio/assignment submission.
+ClipForge is a desktop video editing application built in a 72-hour sprint (October 27-29, 2025) for a portfolio/assignment submission.
 The goal is to create a functional video editor that can record screen/webcam, import clips, arrange them on a timeline, and export professional-looking videos.

 ## Core Requirements